infinity0/msg-notes/causal-01-ordering.rst

 rewinding of vector clocks, a few paragraphs below.

-In a real implementation, there are several options for representing nodes and edges (i.e. messages and pointers to messages).
-One simple option, is to broadcast the same authenticated-encrypted blob to everyone, treat this blob as the content of the message, and use a hash function to reduce the content into a pointer (identifier) that later messages can include.
+In a real implementation, there are several options for representing nodes and edges (i.e. messages and references to messages).
+One simple option, is to broadcast the same authenticated-encrypted blob to everyone, treat this blob as the content of the message, and use a hash function to reduce the content into a reference (identifier) that later messages can include.
 This ensures that everyone uses the same identifier for a given message, and also that a message cannot be changed later, since that would invalidate its identifier.
 (Those familiar with git will see the similarities between this scheme and git's representation of immutable commit objects.)

 Possible extensions to this are discussed in the appendix.
 For example, we could instead hash(blob||decrypted-verified plaintext), using some definition for the plaintext that is the same for everyone.
-This ensures that only people who can read the plaintext can create a valid pointer, but it's not clear whether this is such a big deal.
+This ensures that only people who can read the plaintext can create a valid reference, but it's not clear whether this is such a big deal.
 TODO: move to appendix and discuss further.

 .. _Partial ordering: https://en.wikipedia.org/wiki/Partially_ordered_set
 .. _Transitive reduction: https://en.wikipedia.org/wiki/Transitive_reduction